thereAreDevelopersInBrazil/DynamicKnowledgeBaseSystem/README.md

 - My algorithm is bullet proof 😤✔️ !!!
 It can find the path in all directions, above, bellow, besides, even if the target topic is on a totally different tree!
 - It return clean instructions from where it was, and each step and direction it tooks till reach the target
 - Its hundred percent authoral, everything comes from my mind with no internet searches or IA or libraries, I wrote it two times till it gets good and took me lots of time
+- New :fire: - Added human readable instructions for guiding users from were they are to reach the desired topic

 ## Advanced Object-Oriented Design:

 - I think I did great abstractions in the user entities, check it out, it cames from Abstract General entity and them becomes an Abstract user and them finally becomes concrete classes like Admin, Editor and Viewer
-- I used interfaces to show their behaviors and permissions, and used a Composite pattern with users with more permissions
+- I used interfaces to show their behaviors and permissions, and used a Decorator pattern with users with more permissions
-- I could've used more factory and strategy but because i focused more on Topics and operations with topics i did'nt get in details with resources and users yet, I can do this
+- New :fire: I've created a Factory for Users that builds the right concrete class depending on a Strategy Pattern that determines the right class by user's role
+- New :fire: I've created a Factory for Resources that builds the right concrete class depending on a Strategy Pattern that determines the right class by resource's type, giving access to exclusive properties from the given type

 ## Code Structure and Quality:

 - I designed the project from scratch without checking my professional or personal projects or using boillerplates or templates
+- New :fire: - I've isolated and defined clear hierarchy levels in the architeture that improved the modularization and maintenance, and testability:
+ - Controllers can only talk to services
+ - Services can talk with other services, repositories, factories, utils, etc. All intelligence and business rules are centralized there
+ - Repositories are dumb, just deal with data and return it
+ - Entities could have some intelligence if it is totally inherent with their responsibility regardless of context
 - I risked, I tried to be original
 - I followed DRY (DONT REPEAT YOURSELF) principles at its utmost, so its very DRY (a little too much)
 - It means that Classes, Interfaces, Methods, variables, exports, will not have sufixes or prefixes (just in few cases)
 - I tried to show that if you are already inside a folder or a file with a given name, why repeat this into code?
 - This aproach have its flaws and cons specially in javascript frameworks where we have some limitations with namespaces and stuff like that
-- I love SOLID, know every letter meaning, and tried to put it in practice as much the time and my mind let me 😆
+- I love SOLID, know every letter meaning, and tried to put it in practice as much as I could 😆
-- Many places in the software could be refined, I let some @TODO around, and I'm fully conscious about what could be better, but I prefer to be READY them to be PERFECT

 ## Error Handling and Validation:

 - I implemented very comprehensive error handling using Zod with custom error messages plus an middleware validator
 - Also implemented an custom error ExpectedError to help me understand what happened inside my services in my controller and them explain the issue to API's users
+- New :fire: - All errors throwed by services are now ExpectedError
+- New :fire: - Endpoints with sub-tasks are now working with "warnings" property, the right was to return an status 207 in those cases but I kept 200
+- Example: A request to create a topic (POST topics) send some resources data (sub-routine to create resource if needed or just attach if it already exists)
+ - If the main task is completed (creating the topic), the sub-tasks even failing will not result in an 400 or 500 error

 ## Unit and Integration Testing (Bonus):

-- I did not implemented unit tests but i know them , and I know the difference between integration tests (thats what I did) and unitary tests
 - I writed integration tests for all Topics CRUD / endpoints, tried to be more diverse as I could to show that I know different ways of testing
 - I mocked dependencies, functions and results when needed
-- I did not implemented user permissions or tests for it cause of the time and cause I believe it was not the most challenging parts of the challenge
-- Write unit tests for all services and controllers using a testing framework like Jest or Mocha.
+- New :fire: - I added integration tests for checking both: Authentication and Permissions
 - I did not ensured a high testing coverage but its something that I know how to do, and do on my daywork, I even use Husky to prevent commiting if the coverage is low
+- New :fire: - I added unit tests for some utils just to have at least some samples of unit testing

 # EXTRA BONUS